loopbackio/loopback-next/docs/site/migration/models/mixins.md

 interface `FindByTitleControllerMixinOptions` to allow for this.

-It is also a good idea to give the injected repository (in the controller super class) a generic name like `this.respository` to keep things simple in the mixin class factory function.
+It is also a good idea to give the injected repository (in the controller super class) a generic name like `this.repository` to keep things simple in the mixin class factory function.

 #### Generating A Controller Via The CLI